easybase/easybase-react/README.md

 For React Native users, this library will not work with [expo](https://expo.io/) due to native dependencies.
 Instead, use `react-native run-ios`.

-Errors can arise due to the fact that this library depends on [Async Storage](https://react-native-async-storage.github.io/async-storage/docs/install/) which requires *linking*.
-This packages attempts to handle this for you during postinstall (`scripts/postinstall.js`).
+Errors can arise because this library depends on [Async Storage](https://react-native-async-storage.github.io/async-storage/docs/install/) which requires *linking*.
+This package attempts to automatically handle this for you during postinstall (`scripts/postinstall.js`).
 If this script fails or you encounter an error along the lines of `Unable to resolve module '@react-native-community/async-storage'...`, here are two different methods to configure your React Native project.

   1. `npm start -- --reset-cache`
   2. Exit bundler, proceed as normal